Buzz!: The BIG Quiz

 Initial promotional material had it named Buzz!
-The Uber Quiz, however Sony Computer Entertainment Europe announced the change upon the game's launch.
+The Uber Quiz, however Sony Computer Entertainment announced the change upon the game's launch.
 The format is essentially that of the original: Buzz!: The Music Quiz.
 However, The Big Quiz covers an extensive range of general knowledge questions, including geography, history, sport, television, movies, as well as music.
 Like Buzz!: The Music Quiz, Buzz!: The Big Quiz was released for the PlayStation 2 exclusively in Europe.

 The Big Quiz was released in the UK on 17 March 2006.
 In the same year it won a BAFTA for best casual and social game.